kingandmcgaw/kingandmcgaw.github.io/_drafts/2014-05-17-data-driven-decisions.md

 We use Optimizely to run the tests, but do most of our analysis through Google Analytics and KISSmetrics custom segments.
 This allows us to understand how users of each variation are behaving throughout their whole journey.

 ### Go with your gut
 We don't make *every* decision using data.
-Sometimes it just isn't possible, particularly with creative decisions.
+Sometimes it just isn't possible, particularly with creative decisions, and in other times there isn't a lot that can be learned by analysis.

 There is never absolute truth in numbers, and it's best to just [go with your instincts](http://www.gv.com/lib/design-instinct-vs-data) and have the confidence to push forward.